 Burnout can strike any worker in any industry.
 But the risk is especially high for accounting and finance professionals during busy season, when client demands intensify, workloads rise, and deadline pressure mounts.
 So much for fun at work, right?

 Stress on the job is on the rise, according to an Accountemps survey.
 More than half (52 percent) of workers said they are stressed at work daily, and six out of 10 reported work-related pressure has increased in the last five years.

 But did you know that in a happy and relaxed environment, where you’re having some fun at work, you can ease the madness?

-A sense of humor can help you build better rapport with your coworkers, more easily defuse stress, fit into the corporate culture at your company and advance your career.
+A sense of humor can help you build better rapport with your coworkers, more easily defuse stress in the workplace, fit into the corporate culture at your company and advance your career.
 Here are some suggestions to help you have fun at work and reduce stress during this crunch time:

 1. Engage in extracurricular activities

 Organize some activities outside the office, and try to involve as many people as possible.
 When you spend time with your team away from work, you get to know them not just as colleagues, but as people.
 The relationships you build through fun activities often translate into better collaboration on the job.